Variant Title has been added to your shopping cart. View Cart or Checkout Now

 Whenever a tangler is having trouble mastering a certain tangle, I always suggest taking a break from that tangle or tile for a while and focus on familiar tangles that bring you comfort.
 After a period of time passes (could be hours, days, weeks, or months), try the tangle again.
 Sometimes all you need is a fresh set of eyes, a cleared head or new perspective to finally achieve that “Ah-ha!” moment.

 This advice is not just for tangles – it can be used for anything new, like techniques or new materials.
 I was scrolling through the Zentangle Mosaic Waterfall recently when I came across one of my tiles from 2015.
 I wrote about my newfound love for Renaissance in a comment.
-I remembered this tile well as it was when I first had that “ah-ha!” moment with renaissance tiles.
+I remembered this tile well as it was when I first had that “ah-ha!” moment with Renaissance tiles.
 A Renaissance awakening - A Renaissance renaissance if you will.

 My renaissance journey begins in June 2014.
 I had been tangling on and off for years and I had been working at Zentangle HQ for a few months when I was sitting in the classroom at Hotel Providence becoming a CZT.
 It was the final day when I took my seat to see those beautiful renaissance tiles in front of me.
 I had never worked on them before (I considered myself a bit of a purist) but was excited to give it a try.